microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-post-filestoragecontainers.md

 ## Examples

 ### Request
-The following is an example of creating a tenant-owned fileStorageContainer in the Enterprise space.
+The following is an example of creating a fileStorageContainer.
 <!-- {
   "blockType": "request",
   "name": "create_filestoragecontainer_from_filestoragecontainers"